samedayrules/wpable-server/README.md

 `$ ./INSTALL.sh linux`

 Alternatively, you can manually enter the commands in the sections below to install and configure the sever software.
-You will need to change the default username `linux` to your targeted u sername within the server files `service-auth.pkla` and `wpable.conf`.
+You will need to change the default username `linux` to your targeted username within the server files `service-auth.pkla` and `wpable.conf`.
 This is done for you when you run the provided install script.

 The file `INSTALL.sh` executes the commands given in the **Installation**, **File System Permissions**, and **User Authentication** sections.